Need to talk? Call 1800 882 436.

 What causes haemorrhoids during pregnancy?

 During pregnancy, haemorrhoids can be triggered by an increase in pressure on your rectal veins.
-This can result from your uterus enlarging, pressure from your growing baby, and increased blood flow.
-All of these occurrences increase the pressure on the veins around your anus as pregnancy progresses.
-Further, straining on the toilet because of constipation can trigger or worsen haemorrhoids.
+This can result from your growing uterus and pressure from your growing baby, and increased blood flow in the area.

 When am I more likely to experience haemorrhoids during my pregnancy?